Zambia, Africa

 Approximately 380 families are on the programmes for rice, maize, or cassava growing, or small business loans.
 This in turn impacts well over 2,000 children who are able to go to school through the hard work of the families who on average have increased yields by over 600%.

-Many farmers also benefit from the installation of a rice mill, that shells the rice in chaba, thus reducing the cost by half when they transport the shelled rice down the lake by paddle to waiting markets in Samfya.
+Many farmers also benefit from the installation of a rice mill, that shells the rice in Chaba, thus reducing the cost by half when they transport the shelled rice down the lake by paddle to waiting markets in Samfya.
 The partnership has also started a rice trading business, to buy raw rice, process, package and ship to markets.
 This provides farmers with a ready market, and creates income for the partnership to use in ministry projects.

 What We Like About The Partnership